 Wiping as much water as possible from the material will avoid any risk of water stains or discoloration after drying.

-To be applied on white only.
-Apart from the discolorations it may suffer, white knit will inevitably become duller over time.
-To whiten a greyish knit, mix a dose of baking soda or white vinegar with hot water (⅓ vinegar or baking soda for ⅔ of water).
-Soak the material well with the mixture and let it sit for 30 minutes before rinsing.
-Then, wipe.
+Besides discoloring, white knit inevitably becomes duller over time.
+To whiten a grayish knit, mix a dose of baking soda or white vinegar with hot water (⅓ of vinegar or baking soda to ⅔ of water).
+Soak the material thoroughly with the mixture and let it sit for 30 minutes before rinsing.
+Then wipe clean.

-If you had no other choice but to use the hard brush to remove inset stains, the knit may have frayed slightly.
-When the material is dry, you can restore its initial texture by removing the destructured fibers using clippers, or if you are patient… scissors.
+IIf you had no choice but to use the hard brush to remove stubborn stains, the knit may have become slightly frayed.
+When the material is dry, you can restore its original texture by removing the frayed fibers with a trimmer, or if you have patience... with a pair of scissors.